 1. Resignation.
-Resignation is an agreement that the student will leave the university within 48 hours and will not seek or receive re-enrollment at any point in the future as a student in any program.
-The Dean of Students will place a permanent notation on the student’s transcript: “Resigned under suspicion of an honor code violation: ineligible to return.”
-The student must sign a notarized form letter provided by the Dean of Students Office indicating the intention to resign and the understanding of the terms attendant with resigning.
+The Respondent will have the option of resigning from the university within two working days in lieu of the Honor Council investigating and resolving the matter(s) reported.
+The Respondent can meet with the Director of CVRP/designee to discuss options before making a decision.
+Resignation is an agreement that the student will leave the university within two working days and will not seek or receive re-enrollment at any point in the future as a student in any program.
+In the case of resignation, CVRP will place a permanent notation on the student’s transcript: “Resigned under suspicion of an honor code violation: ineligible to return.”
+The student must sign a form letter provided by CVRP indicating the intention to resign and the understanding of the terms attendant with resigning.

-D. Determining Jurisdiction
+D. Determining Authority

 E. Large-Scale Case Resolution Process